Skip to main content

 What is OJEMDA™ (tovorafenib)?

-OJEMDA is a prescription medicine used to treat certain types of brain tumors (cancers) called gliomas in patients 6 months and older:
+OJEMDA is a prescription medicine used to treat certain types of brain tumors (cancers) called gliomas in people 6 months and older:

 • that is a pediatric low-grade glioma (LGG), and